alexeevit/color_name/README.md

 # ColorName
-ColorName is a simple ruby gem for getting name of a color in hex format.
+ColorName is a simple ruby gem that allows you to get a name of any color.

 ## Install

 ```ruby
 gem install color_name
 ```